polterguy/polterguy.github.io/documentation/magic.lambda.mssql/index.md

 * __[mssql.transaction.commit]__ - Explicitly commits an open transaction
 * __[mssql.transaction.rollback]__ - Explicitly rolls back an open transaction

-Most of the above slots also have async (wait.) overloads.

 **Notice** - If you use any of the CRUD slots from above, the whole idea is that you can polymorphistically use the same lambda object, towards any of the underlaying database types, and the correct specific syntax for your particular database vendor's SQL syntax will be automatically generated.